YEEthanCC/AgentBuilder-EN/Workflow/Node_Description/LLM.md

 ### Configuration Steps:

-1. **Select a Model**: Dify supports major global models, including OpenAI's GPT series, Anthropic's Claude series, and Google's Gemini series.
+1. **Select a Model**: AgentBuilder supports major global models, including OpenAI's GPT series, Anthropic's Claude series, and Google's Gemini series.
 Choosing a model depends on its inference capability, cost, response speed, context window, etc. You need to select a suitable model based on the scenario requirements and task type.
 2. **Configure Model Parameters**: Model parameters control the generation results, such as temperature, TopP, maximum tokens, response format, etc. To facilitate selection, the system provides three preset parameter sets: Creative, Balanced, and Precise.
 3. **Write Prompts**: The LLM node offers an easy-to-use prompt composition page.
 Selecting a chat model or completion model will display different prompt composition structures.
 4. **Advanced Settings**: You can enable memory, set memory windows, and use the Jinja-2 template language for more complex prompts.

-If you are using Dify for the first time, you need to complete the model configuration in **System Settings—Model Providers** before selecting a model in the LLM node.
+If you are using AgentBuilder for the first time, you need to complete the model configuration in **System Settings—Model Providers** before selecting a model in the LLM node.

 ### Writing Prompts